-Southwest Business Select aka is not a traditional business class ticket that’s going to get you spacious first class or business class seating.
+Southwest Business Select is not a traditional business class ticket that’s going to get you spacious first class or business class seating.
 Unlike other domestic carriers like United, American, Delta, etc., there is not a separate Southwest business class cabin.

-On Southwest, the you’re all in it together and the entire plane is economy.
+On Southwest, you’re all in it together and the entire plane is economy.
 With that said, you can still get extra comfort with Business Select tickets by finding seats with extra leg room.

 Seats with extra leg room